Skip to main content

 📝Note: Automatic Machine Translation is available on the Growth plan.

-If you have a translation workflow that always starts with Machine Translation, Automatic Machine Translation can save you from manually starting MT.
+If your translation workflow always starts with Machine Translation, Automatic Machine Translation can save you from manually starting MT.
 Automatic MT will run whenever you add new content or update existing content to a project.

 To enable automatic Machine Translation: